Club Highlights

 Our Past President, Lane Yee, on dried arrangements for our November meeting centerpieces.

-A new member tea is held periodically to introduce new members into Club.
-Members contributed to this special welcoming event.
+NEW MEMBER TEA: A new member tea is held periodically to introduce new members into Club.
+Members contribute to this special welcoming event.

 We have a opportunity drawing at each meeting, offering beautiful flowers as well as home-made goodies.